Tuesday, May 28, 2019

 "Why should the children of another family be brought in here to share a reproach which it is evident was designed for Joseph the carpenter, Mary his wife, Jesus their son, and their other children?
 Prejudice apart, would not any person of plain common sense suppose, from this account, that these were the children of Joseph and Mary, and the brothers and sisters of our Lord, according to the flesh?"

-If a person wants to argue that the brothers and sisters of Jesus are from a previous marriage, then one question that needs to be answered is why they were nowhere mentioned during the escape to and return from Egypt (Matthew 2).
+If a person wants to argue that the brothers and sisters of Jesus are from a previous marriage, then why were they were nowhere mentioned during the escape to and return from Egypt (Matthew 2)?
 The context only presents Mary, Joseph, and the baby Jesus.
 Why were the relatives not mentioned when Joseph traveled with Mary to Bethlehem for the census (Luke 2)?

 "And the writer knew that Catholics would understand the true meaning of the word.
 And if they didn't, they have an infallible Teacher to correct them."